whippet-code/todaloos/README.md

 ## Description

 This is a simple react.js todo list app initialised with vite.
-It uses a firebase database to store the data.
+It uses a localstorage to store the todo items.

 ## Installation